North Korea making ‘all-out efforts’ to guard against virus

 The virus has killed 425 people in China and one each in Hong Kong and the Philippines.
 More than 20,000 cases have been confirmed, with at least 180 beyond mainland China.

 North Korea shares a long, porous border with China, its last major diplomatic ally and aid benefactor.
-Tens of thousands of North Korean workers were believed to be working in China before a U.N. order for Beijing to send them back home expired last month.
-It wasn’t unknown how many of them have returned home.
+Tens of thousands of North Korean workers were believed to be working in China before a U.N. order for Beijing to send them back home expired in December.
+It was unknown how many of them have returned home.

 The newspaper said research centers and pharmaceutical factories were working to develop and produce drugs, test kits, disinfectants and other medical supplies and government ministries were prioritizing quarantine efforts.